Music & Music Education Program Menu

 The primary career of a music educator is teaching band, choral, orchestra, and/or general music at the elementary, middle and high school levels.
 Our music education graduates have had excellent success finding jobs in various areas of Georgia.

-The Savannah-Chatham County Board of Education is the largest employer of music educators in the area, with more than 60 band, choral, general music and orchestra directors.
-Employment is also available in rapidly growing school systems in adjacent counties, including Bryan, Liberty and Effingham counties in Georgia and across the state border in South Carolina.
+Employment for music educators is available widely throughout Chatham County as it is in rapidly growing school systems in adjacent counties, including Bryan, Liberty and Effingham counties in Georgia and across the state border in South Carolina.
 Additionally, there are many private schools in the area that employ both full- and part-time music teachers.
 Besides these primary career positions, jobs are available with institutions such as day care centers, music camps and churches.
 Positions in outlying areas are commonly easier to find than in urban areas such as Savannah.
 Salaries generally begin around $33,000 and go beyond $45,000 for candidates with experience and higher degrees.
+Median salaries are in the $50,000-$60,000 range.

 In our degree program small classes, individual private instruction, outstanding ensembles and dedicated music educators promote numerous opportunities for learning.
 The Armstrong student chapter of the National Association of Music Educators (NAfME) coupled with opportunities for volunteer work in public and private schools provide important experience in music education activities.